ManWithA1000Names/vix/README.md

 If you wan't to make it unstable you can...
 But!
 By default vix and nix will try to make your configuration as stable as it gets.
 The source of this stability lies within nix's reproducibility, and the fact that all the 'inputs' of your configuration are pinned to a specific version.
 All the dependencies of the 'inputs' are also pinned, recursively.
 Thus if your configuration works, it will continue to work no matter how many times you install / uninstall it.
-As long as you don't change your `flake.lock` file your configuration will continue to work as expected untill the end of either nix, github, the internet or the world it self!
+As long as you don't change your `flake.nix` & `flake.lock` file your configuration will continue to work as expected untill the end of either nix, github, the internet or the world it self!
 (Given that the future versions of nix don't introduce any breaking changes)

 If you update the 'inputs', with `nix flake update`, then you must assure yourself that the updated inputs are stable and that the update (to ex. neovim) did not introduce any breaking changes.

-As long as you don't touch the `flake.lock` file you can change your configuration freely, keeping the stability guarantee.
+As long as you don't touch the `flake.lock` file you can change your configuration freely, keeping the stability guarantee from sources other than your code.

 Also, once the configuration is built it becomes immutable!
 So the only way to update your configuration is to bulid a new version.

-Meaning when a configuration is built its output should never be changed again!
+Meaning when a configuration is built, its output should never be changed again!

 ## 🏭️ Reproducible